Nature, nurture and friends

 The classic heritability score.

 Spoiler: Heritability is a variance decomposition over two factors.
-This is a reasonably blunt instrument with which we can bash results out of meagre data and computation.
-A lot of, e.g. the twin studies are constrained by lack of data, because of a lack of twins.
+This is a reasonably blunt instrument we can use to bash results out of meagre data and computation.
+Many studies — e.g. twin studies — are constrained by lack of data because there aren’t many twins.
 This might change with advances in genomics.
-As with any research that comes from observational studies, one should be suspicious reading research that doesn’t at the bare minimum extend their method to a causal DAG.
+As with any observational research, we should be suspicious of studies that don’t at the bare minimum extend their methods to a causal DAG and make the right interventions to estimate what we actually wish to estimate.

 Homework questions for classic heritability scores: